 Wired vs. Wireless People Counters

-All Overhead sensors will require wired network connections.
-All of our Horizontal people counter sensors can be wireless (battery-powered), and our Z-Series can be either wired or wireless.
+All Overhead counters require wired network connections.
+All of our Horizontal counters can be wireless (battery-powered), and our Z-Series can be either wired or wireless.

 Bi-Directional vs. Uni-Directional People Counters

 With many of our people counting systems, we can tell whether a person walked IN or OUT (which is called Bi-Directional counting).
 Uni-Directional Counters don’t distinguish IN from OUT counts, and so the total traffic counts per hour are divided by two to determine the number of visitors.